osandov/drgn/docs/api_reference.rst

     .. attribute:: arch

-        The instruction set architecture of this platform.
+        Instruction set architecture of this platform.

         :vartype: Architecture